The Destruction of Sports Infrastructure in the Gaza Sector

 cadres, players, coaches, athletes and coaches who were martyred.
 Furthermore,

-there was a huge support among Arab sports communities, especially the Jordanian
+there was a huge support among Arab sports communities, especially the

-also honored with a special tribute last June.
+time, was also honored with a special tribute last June.

 Before he was martyred, Mohammad Barakat,